ipfs/benchmarks/infrastructure/deploy/README.md

 ## Deploying the Controller IPFS benchmarks

-The runner and it's supporting applications are deployed using `docker-compose`.
+The runner and it's supporting applications are deployed using [docker-compose](https://docs.docker.com/compose/reference/overview/#command-options-overview-and-help).
 To support a local development setup you need the following  parts:
 1. The runner
 2. InfluxDB
 3. Grafana